Beatrice de Mortimer1

 Roger de Mortimer, 1st Earl of March1

-Roger de Mortimer, 1st Earl of March was born in 1287.
-He was the son of Edmund de Mortimer, 1st Lord Mortimer.
-He married Joan de Geneville, Baroness Geneville, daughter of Sir Piers de Geneville and Jehan de la March.
-He died in 1330, executed.2
+Roger de Mortimer, 1st Earl of March was born on 25 April 1287.2 He was the son of Sir Edmund de Mortimer, 1st Lord Mortimer and Marguerite de Fiennes.
+He married Joan de Geneville, Baroness Geneville, daughter of Sir Piers de Geneville and Jehan de la March, in 1301.2 He died on 29 November 1330 at age 43, executed.3

 Children of Roger de Mortimer, 1st Earl of March and Joan de Geneville, Baroness Geneville